-All children must be wearing appropriate dress and should not have anything in their mouths (see clothing regulations below)

-Equipment should be checked for stability and good repair before activities commence.
-All movement of equipment must be supervised and safe practices observed.

-In gymnastics it is important that an indirect teaching approach is adopted as this caters for the needs and abilities of all pupils.
+- All students must be wearing appropriate dress and should not have anything in their mouths during physical education lessons. - > Equipment should be checked for stability and good repair before activities commence. - > All movement of equipment must be supervised and safe practices observed. - In gymnastics it is important that an indirect teaching approach is adopted as this caters for the needs and abilities of all pupils.